north iceland godafoss warm light rth

 In the morning your students will embark on an exciting boat trip to go whale watching.
 There are 24 species of whale who frequent Husavik’s waters and it is often called one of the best places in the world to spot whales.

-Your next stop will be the magnificent Asbyrgi canyon, a horseshoe shaped canyon which is deep routed in Norse Mythology.
+Your next stop will be the magnificent Asbyrgi Canyon, a horseshoe-shaped canyon that is routed in Norse Mythology.
 It was originally thought to be the hoof print of Odin’s eight-legged horse.

 This incredible day concludes with a visit to Dettifoss, the most powerful waterfall in Europe.